ashwnn/SIEM/README.md

 # SIEM + XDR w/ Wazuh

-Deploy a complete SIEM + XDR setup that uses Wazuh to monitor, detect, and respond to simulated security threats in a controlled environment.
+A complete SIEM + XDR setup that uses Wazuh to monitor, detect, and respond to simulated security threats in a controlled environment.
 Adittionally testing and configuring to mitigate and work with dealing with real-world threats.

 ## Table of Contents
 - [About The Project](#about-the-project)